govuk-one-login/mobile-wallet-verifier-ca-back/README.md

-# mobile-verifier-ca-back
+# mobile-wallet-verifier-ca-back

 ## Overview
-This Repository contains two stacks `pkcs-certificate-issuer`and `verifier-certificate-issuer` to operate a private certificate authority (CA)
+This Repository contains two stacks, `pkcs-certificate-issuer`and `verifier-certificate-issuer` to operate a private certificate authority (CA)

 ## Pre-requisites